cargo-prebuilt/cargo-prebuilt-action/README.md

 - target: Defaults to current
 - tools: Defaults to ''
 - tools-target: Defaults to current
+- tools-index: Defaults to ''
+- tools-auth: Defaults to ''
-- always-install: Defaults to true
+- tools-path: Defaults to ''

 ### Outputs

 - version
 - target
-- tools-installed

 ### Usage